alesky78/CryptocurrencyAlerting/README.md

 #### Alternative.me api cofiguration
 This provider has a free service so it doesnt required any specific action from the user: you don't have to create any account the api are accesible to everybody just using the url.
-The only limitation consiste that the api don't provide the list of the fiat, then in the configuration file of the adapter you have to configure the FIAT you want ot use. by default I have already configured the most used FIATs, if you want to add others you have to configured it in the configuration file
+The only limitation consist that the api don't provide the list of the fiat, then in the configuration file of the adapter you have to configure the FIAT you want ot use. by default I have already configured the most used FIATs, if you want to add others you have to configured it in the configuration file
 ```
 configuration\marketprovider\alternativeme\AlternativeMe.properties